vishalchovatiya/CPP_Templates/Understanding l-value, r-value, l-value reference, r-value reference.md

 	m_arr = rhs.m_arr;
 	m_len = rhs.m_len;

-	rhs.m_arr = nullptr; // To prevent destructor from crash our code }
+	rhs.m_arr = nullptr; // To prevent destructor from crashing code }
 ```
-- I have just modified copy constructor code as above, in which we just simply took ownership of resources from `obj` to `arr`.
+- I have just modified copy constructor code as above which accept r-value reference rather than l-value, implementation simply took ownership of resources from `obj` to `arr`.
 Infact this is move constructor not copy constructor.
 Whose primary task to take ownership.

-Consider following move constructor prototype for more solid understanding:
+- Consider following move constructor prototype for more solid understanding:
 ```
 IntArray(IntArray&& rhs)
 {
     ...
 }
 ```
-The message of this code is this: “The object that rhs binds to is YOURS.
-Do whatever you like with it, no one will care anyway.”
-It’s a bit like giving a copy to IntArray but without making a copy.
+- The message of this code is this: "The object that `rhs` binds to is YOURS.
+Do whatever you like with it, no one will care anyway."
+It's a bit like giving a copy to `IntArray` but without making a copy.
-This can be interesting for two purposes:
+- This can be interesting for two purposes:
-	1. improving performance (see move constructors below)
+	1. improving performance (as we are not allocating new resources & transferring content).
-	2. taking over ownership (since the object the reference binds to has been abandoned by the caller.
+	2. taking over ownership (since the object the reference binds to has been abandoned by the caller).

 - I know you might be thingking that why just we dont modify copy constructor by remving `const` keyword from it.
 Let's do that as well
 ```